 Still yearning to scratch that entrepreneurial itch?
 Here are my top tips for anyone considering starting a business from home.

 Get the mind-set right from the beginning.
 You may be working from home but it does help to behave each day as if you are ‘going to the office’.
 Recreate an office atmosphere and invest in comfortable, professional equipment and furniture.
 Remember that expenses with regard to utilities, fixtures and fittings are tax deductible and a good accountant should be able to advise you in this regard.

 Be your own supervisor

 Establish designated work hours and try to stick to them.
 Set yourself a daily work schedule; a regular start time, breaks, and ‘home-time’.
-It’s common to find yourself working late, encroaching on you other home life and upsetting that hard won balance.
+It’s common to find yourself working late, encroaching on home life and upsetting that hard won balance.
 It is vital to separate the two.
 At ‘home time’, switch off your laptop and close the door.
 Tomorrow is another day.

 Communications on the move